apereo/cas/cas-server-documentation/installation/LDAP-Authentication.md

 {% endhighlight %}

 ## Active Directory Authentication
-The following configuration authenticates users by _UPN_ without performing a search, which requires manager/administrator credentials in most cases.
+The following configuration authenticates users with a custom filter, which requires manager/administrator credentials in most cases.
+If the filter is left blank, the authentication is executed by _UPN_ without performing a search.
 It is therefore the most performant and secure solution for the typical Active Directory deployment.
 Simply copy the configuration to `deployerConfigContext.xml` and provide values for property placeholders.

 {% highlight xml %}
 <ldaptive:ad-authenticator id="authenticator"
         ldapUrl="${ldap.url}"
+        userFilter="${ldap.authn.searchFilter}"
+        bindDn="${ldap.managerDn}"
+        bindCredential="${ldap.managerPassword}"
+        allowMultipleDns="${ldap.allowMultipleDns:false}"
         connectTimeout="${ldap.connectTimeout}"
         validateOnCheckOut="${ldap.pool.validateOnCheckout}"
         failFastInitialize="true"